The-Wishlist-Co/docs/index.md

 - [**Event Failure Reporting**](apiFails.md#event-collector-api)

-     If the API fails after reasonable number of times, a fault should be reported into event collector.
+     If an API fails after a reasonable number of times, a fault should be reported into event collector.